houd1ni/WebsocketPromisify/README.md

 - ES-module and commonjs built-in.
 - Types (d.ts) included.
 - Automatically reconnects.
-- You can usEncodere the WebSocket (or your ws-like implementation) further in other stuff (socket property).
+- You can use native WebSocket or ws-like implementation (ws npm package) via `socket` property.
 - And provide your own socket instance via socket config prop.
 - Any id and data keys to negotiate with your back-end.
 - Any (serialiser)/Decoder(deserialiser).